Matt Plumb: Career

-In 2002 Plumb made his debut in the 24 Hours of Daytona.
+In 2002, Plumb made his debut in the 24 Hours of Daytona.
 Plumb finished sixteenth overall in his Seikel Motorsport entered Porsche 996 GT3-RS For 2003 Plumb returned to full-time racing.
 He made his debut in the SPEED Touring Car Championship in a BMW 325.
 At Lime Rock Park Plumb finished second behind Pierre Kleinubing.
 Plumb won the SPEED Touring Car Championship Rookie of the Year title.
-The following season Plumb switched to an Acura TSX and returned in the series.
-At Mid-Ohio and Mosport Plumb finished first.
+The following season, Plumb switched to an Acura TSX and returned in the series.
+At Mid-Ohio and Mosport, Plumb finished first.
 He eventually finished third in the standings.

-For 2005 Plumb joined JMB Racing to race in the Rolex Sports Car Series GT class.
+For 2005, Plumb joined JMB Racing to race in the Rolex Sports Car Series GT class.
 Racing the Ferrari 360 Modena was not a success.
 The team's best result was at the 250 mile race at Homestead-Miami Speedway.
 The team finished 28th overall, tenth in class.
-For 2006 Matt joined his brother Hugh Plumb at Bill Fenton Motorsports in the Grand-Am Cup.
+For 2006, Plumb joined his brother Hugh at Bill Fenton Motorsports in the Grand-Am Cup.
 The combination was a success.
 The two brothers won races at Barber Motorsports Park and Virginia International Raceway.
 The duo ended up runners-up in the championship standings and helped Acura win the manufacturers championship.
-The following years Matt continued to run a partial schedule in the Grand-Am Cup/KONI Challenge Series with reasonable success.
-In 2009 Plumb joined Rum Bum Racing LLC as a driver and team manager.
-In their inaugural Continental Tire Sports Car Championship the team finished fifth in the GS class.
+The following years, Plumb continued to run a partial schedule in the Grand-Am Cup/KONI Challenge Series with reasonable success.
+In 2009, Plumb joined Rum Bum Racing LLC as a driver and team manager.
+In their inaugural Continental Tire Sports Car Championship, the team finished fifth in the GS class.
 Plumb continued to be a front runner in the series.
-In 2011 Plumb won three races and finished third in the championship.
-In 2012 Plumb and co-driver Nick Longhi won the prestigious championship.
+In 2011, Plumb won three races and finished third in the championship.
+In 2012, Plumb and co-driver Nick Longhi won the prestigious championship.
 The duo won three races and scored an additional four podium finishes.

-In 2014 Plumb was voted into the Road Racing Drivers Club.
+In 2014, Plumb was voted into the Road Racing Drivers Club.